-I mentioned them earlier this year in my Oahu Dairy-Free Ice Cream round up, but Pressed Juicery is actually a chain with locations on the mainland too!
+Updated in 2021!
+I mentioned them previously in my Oahu Dairy-Free Ice Cream round up, but Pressed Juicery is actually a chain with locations on the mainland too!
 This rapidly expanding healthy empire is known for juice cleanses, creamy dairy-free treats, and now an indulgent toppings bar.

-Your Dairy-Free, Gluten-Free & Vegan Guide to Pressed Juicery
+Pressed Juicery Dairy-Free, Gluten-Free & Vegan Menu Guide

 - Dark Chocolate Crispy Quinoa Gems